 •Effects of Foam Rolling on Athletic Performance

-The effect of Foam Rolling on athletic performance has been explored by multiple studies: despite the current absence of consensus and the need of further analysis, foam rolling does NOT appear to have a negative effect on performance; some studies have actually found that foam rolling may be effective for enhancing both pre and post exercise muscle performance.
+The effect of Foam Rolling on athletic performance has been explored by multiple studies: despite the current absence of consensus and the need of further analysis, foam rolling does NOT appear to have a negative effect on performance.

 So, we saw how foam rolling can benefit you, but how does it actually work?